dpwdec/markdown-exploration/README.md

 Above is some HTML that was inserted into this .md file.

-This is ean example of a <span style="color:pink">span level</span> HTML tag used in Markdown.
+This is ean example of a <span style="color:blue">span level</span> HTML tag used in Markdown.